-Uniper SE owns 83.73% of shares of the Company.
+Uniper SE owns 83.73% of the shares of the Company.

 Uniper SE, the major shareholder of PJSC Unipro, is a leader in the traditional power generation sector in Europe.
 The Company operates in European countries, Russia and several other countries of the world.
-Uniper's assets include hydroelectric power plants, gas-fired power plants and coal power plants with a total capacity of 34 GW.
+Uniper's assets include hydroelectric power plants, gas-fired power plants, coal power plants and nuclear power plants with a total capacity of 34 GW.
 Due to these key assets and the use of different types of fuel, Uniper is a major and reliable supplier of electricity a large portion of which is produced using environmentally friendly technologies, such as hydroelectric power plants.